Liskie/Need4Shell/README.md

     Install it with `sudo apt install autojump` on Ubuntu or `brew install autojump` on macOS.

     For `zsh-autosuggestions`:

+    Install it with `sudo apt install zsh-autosuggestions` on Ubuntu or `brew install zsh-autosuggestions` on macOS.

+    You can also install it manually:

     ```shell
     git clone git@github.com:zsh-users/zsh-autosuggestions.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions